krivenko/ezARPACK/README.md

 ezARPACK is a C++11 wrapper around ARPACK-NG [1] that can be used in conjunction with a number of C++ vector/matrix algebra libraries.
-It allows for solving large scale eigenproblems for symmetric, asymmetric and complex matrices with a minimal amount of boilerplate code.
+It allows for solving large scale eigenproblems for real symmetric, non-symmetric and complex matrices with a minimal amount of boilerplate code.

 When used directly, ARPACK-NG does not force the user to stick to a predefined storage format of the matrix being diagonalized.
 Instead, on each iteration of